MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 Next, the following tools are always present on the toolbar and cannot be closed:
 *  **Elements**.
 Allows you to edit or inspect HTML and CSS.
 You can edit in the tool while displaying the changes live in the browser.
-*  [Console][DevtoolsGuideConsoleIndex].
+*  [Console](console/index.md).
 Allows you to display and filter log messages.
 Log messages are automated logs of the browser like network requests and developer-generated logs.
 You can also run JavaScript directly in the **Console** in the context of the current window or frame.
 *  [Sources][DevtoolsGuideSourcesIndex].
 A code editor and JavaScript debugger.
 You can edit projects, maintain snippets, and debug your current project.
 *  [Network][DevtoolsGuideNetworkIndex].
 Allows you to monitor and inspect requests or responses from the network and browser cache.
 You can filter requests and responses to fit your needs and simulate different network conditions.